pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Fix logistic regression and move LogisticRegression.md back
 * Is `ConditionalProbabilityTable.variable` necessary?
 * Are `ProbabilityModel`'s `sum` and `product` the right names?
 Consider also `minus`, `divide`, `zero`, `one`, `empty`
-* Improve axle.stats.rationalProbabilityDist as probabilities become smaller
+* Improve `axle.stats.rationalProbabilityDist` as probabilities become smaller
-* Test axle.algebra.tuple2Field
+* Test `axle.algebra.tuple2Field`
+* Factor `axle.game.moveFromRandomState` in terms of a random walk on a graph.
+  * Brownian motion, Random walk, Ito process, ...
+  * Provide some axoms
+    * no outgoing with path in from non-zero mass monotonically increases
+    * no incoming with path out monotonically decreases
+  * possibly provide a version for acyclic graphs

 ## 0.7.x (Summer 2019)